 - Oregon State University Extension: Preparing Your Family for Emergencies

-If you would like to do your own home wildfire risk assessment, check out this video.
+If you would like to do your own home wildfire safety evaluation, check out this video.

 Thanks to our partners Washington State Department of Natural Resources, King County Emergency Management, Public Health — Seattle & King County – King County Environmental Health Services Division and more.